sabrinatvazquez/sabrinatvazquez/README.md

 ## Hi, I'm Sabrina 👋
+"I strive to enable others to make sense of and leverage data making their work more intuitive and efficient."

 A Data Analytics & Visualisation Expert 📈

 <br>
 Specialized in bring data to life through:

 **Tableau** | **Alteryx** | **SQL**